Ray Charles in Person

-In Person is a live album recorded by Ray Charles on May 28, 1959, on a rainy night in Atlanta, Georgia, at Morris Brown College's Herndon Stadium.
-All tracks from this album together with those from Ray Charles at Newport were also released on the 1987 Atlantic compilation CD, Ray Charles Live.
+Ray Charles in Person is a 1960 live album recorded by American singer and pianist Ray Charles on May 28, 1959, on a rainy night in Atlanta, Georgia, at Morris Brown College's Herndon Stadium.
+All tracks from this album together with those from Ray Charles at Newport were also released on the 1987 Atlantic compilation CD Ray Charles Live.